-The National Center for Education Statistics (2018) reports that, across the United States, 56.9 million students in over 13,000 public school districts attended over 98,000 public elementary and secondary schools, with an additional 5.9 million students attending approximately 35,000 private schools.
+The National Center for Education Statistics (2019) reports that, across the United States, 50.8 million students in over 13,000 public school districts attended over 98,000 public elementary and secondary schools, with an additional 5.9 million students attending approximately 35,000 private schools.
 With such staggering numbers of students, it is not surprising that a growing number of children are left alone and unsupervised after the regular school day ends, with an estimated seven million "latch-key" children in the United States alone.
 Indeed, the substantial gap between parents' work schedules and children's school schedules has long been considered to be over 20 hours per week (Reno & Riley, 2000; Seligson, 1991).
-This supervision gap has continued to grow alongside increases in contemporary social issues such as divorce rates, single-parent families, and families where both parents work outside the home (Nash & Fraser, 1998; Sanacore, 2002), with the most recent "America After 3PM" survey (2014) showing 20% of children (11.5 million across America) do not have someone to care for them afterschool.
+This supervision gap has continued to grow alongside increases in contemporary social issues such as divorce rates, single-parent families, and families where both parents work outside the home (Nash & Fraser, 1998; Sanacore, 2002), with the most recent "America After 3PM" survey (2014) showing 20% of children (11.3 million across America) do not have someone to care for them afterschool.
 This includes more than 800,000 elementary school students and 2.2 million middle school students caring for themselves.
+Parent surveys conducted for the "America After 3PM" survey (2014) showed that 19.4 million children not in an afterschool program would enroll if one were available.